lucas-lima-dev/lucas-lima-dev/README.md

 # 🚀 Sobre Mim:
 I am passionate about technology, nature, and I love spending time with my wife and son.
 I am a Full-Stack Developer 👨‍💻 with a degree from Driven Education 🌐

-- 🔭 I’m currently working on [👨‍👩‍👧‍👦 Fun For Family Appication]
+- 🔭 I’m currently working on [FullStack Apllications using Angular+SpringBoot(Java)]

 - 🌱 I’m currently learning **Java + SpringBoot + Angular**